vtex-apps/store-header/README.md

 ### Blocks API

-When implementing this app as a block, various inner blocks may be available.
-The following interface lists the available blocks within minicart and describes if they are required or optional.
+When implementing apps as a block various inner blocks may be available.
+The following interface lists the available blocks within `header` and describes if they are required or optional.

 ```json
 "header": {